-Forbes recently released a list of the richest people in China in 2021.
-Find out who came out on top of the list!
+Forbes recently released a list of the richest people in China Find out who are the wealthiest people in China in 2022!

 10. Yang Huiyan & family

 The heiress is the largest shareholder of real estate developer Country Garden Holdings.
 Her stake was transferred to her from her father Yeung Kwok Keung, who founded the company and still serves as the chairman.

 9. William Lei Ding